 - Reduce heat to simmer and let cook, stirring frequently, for 10 minutes.

 - Stir in cinnamon

 - Store in the fridge.

 - *Note, mixture will thicken as it cools.
 Feel free to add formula or breast milk to thin it out before serving if desired

-This recipe can easily be double or tripled to make a bigger batch.
+This recipe can easily be doubled or tripled to make a bigger batch.

-Like I mentioned in the recipe, they will firm up into a semi-gelatinous mass once they cool and are stored in the fridge.
-I serve them thick to Squish but if you want to thin them out, feel free to add a little formula or breast milk.
+Like I mentioned in the recipe, this will firm up into a semi-gelatinous mass once it cools and is stored in the fridge.
+I serve them thick to my kiddos but if you want to thin them out, feel free to add a little formula or breast milk.